rossella-v/CONcreTEXT/README.md

 [<a name="7">7</a>] Francesca Garbarini, Fabrizio Calzavarini, Matteo Diano, Monica Biggio, Carola Barbero, Daniele P Radicioni, Giuliano Geminiani, Katiuscia Sacco, and Diego Marconi.
 Imageability effect on the functional brain activity during a naming to definition task.
 Neuropsychologia, 137:107275, 2020.

-Marc Brysbaert, Amy Beth Warriner, and Victor Kuperman.
+[<a name="8">8</a>] Marc Brysbaert, Amy Beth Warriner, and Victor Kuperman.
 Concreteness ratings for 40,000 generally known english word lemmas.
 BEHAV RES METH, 46(3):904–911, 2014.

-Maria Montefinese, Ettore Ambrosini, Beth Fairfield, and Nicola Mammarella.
+[<a name="9">9</a>] Maria Montefinese, Ettore Ambrosini, Beth Fairfield, and Nicola Mammarella.
 The adaptation of the affective norms for english words (anew) for italian.
 Behavior research methods, 46(3):887–903, 2014.

-Julia Birke and Anoop Sarkar.
+[<a name="10">10</a>] Julia Birke and Anoop Sarkar.
 A clustering approach for nearly unsupervised recognition of nonliteral language.
 In Procs. of the 11th conference of EACL, 2006.

-Yair Neuman, Dan Assaf, Yohai Cohen, Mark Last, Shlomo Argamon, Newton Howard, and Ophir Frieder.
+[<a name="11">11</a>] Yair Neuman, Dan Assaf, Yohai Cohen, Mark Last, Shlomo Argamon, Newton Howard, and Ophir Frieder.
 Metaphor identification in large texts corpora.
 PloS one, 8(4):e62343, 2013.

-Enrico Mensa, Aureliano Porporato, and Daniele P. Radicioni.
+[<a name="12">12</a>] Enrico Mensa, Aureliano Porporato, and Daniele P. Radicioni.
 Grasping metaphors: Lexical semantics in metaphor analysis.
 In The Semantic Web: ESWC 2018 Satellite Events, pages 192–195, Cham, 2018.
 Springer.
 ISBN 978-3-319-98192-5.

-Zhemin Zhu, Delphine Bernhard, and Iryna Gurevych.
+[<a name="13">13</a>] Zhemin Zhu, Delphine Bernhard, and Iryna Gurevych.
 A monolingual treebased translation model for sentence simplification.
 In Procs. of the 23rd international conference on computational linguistics, pages 1353–1361.
 ACL, 2010.

-Xing Xing, Yi Zhang, and Mei Han.
+[<a name="14">14</a>] Xing Xing, Yi Zhang, and Mei Han.
 Query difficulty prediction for contextual image retrieval.
 In European Conference on Information Retrieval, pages 581–585, 2010.

-Dominik Benz, Christian Körner, Andreas Hotho, Gerd Stumme, and Markus Strohmaier.
+[<a name="15">15</a>] Dominik Benz, Christian Körner, Andreas Hotho, Gerd Stumme, and Markus Strohmaier.
 One tag to bind them all: Measuring term abstractness in social metadata.
 In Procs. of ESWC, pages 360–374.
 Springer, 2011.

-Matthew E Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
+[<a name="16">16</a>] Matthew E Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
 Deep contextualized word representations.
 In Proceedings of NAACL-HLT, pages 2227–2237, 2018.

-Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
+[<a name="17">17</a>] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 BERT: Pre-training of deep bidirectional transformers for language understanding.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pages 4171–4186, 2019.

-Rumen Iliev and Robert Axelrod.
+[<a name="18">18</a>] Rumen Iliev and Robert Axelrod.
 The paradox of abstraction: Precision versus concreteness.
 Journal of psycholinguistic research, 46(3):715–729, 2017.

-Paula Chocron and Paolo Pareti.
+[<a name="19">19</a>] Paula Chocron and Paolo Pareti.
 Vocabulary alignment for collaborative agents: a study with real-world multilingual how-to instructions.
 In Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence, IJCAI-18, pages 159–165.
 International Joint Conferences on Artificial Intelligence Organization, 7 2018. doi: 10.24963/ijcai.2018/22.
 URL https://doi.org/10.24963/ijcai.2018/22.

-Diego Frassinelli, Daniela Naumann, Jason Utt, Im Walde, and Sabine Schulte.
+[<a name="20">20</a>] Diego Frassinelli, Daniela Naumann, Jason Utt, Im Walde, and Sabine Schulte.
 Contextual characteristics of concrete and abstract words.
 In IWCS 2017, 2017.

-Robert Speer, Joshua Chin, and Catherine Havasi.
+[<a name="21">21</a>] Robert Speer, Joshua Chin, and Catherine Havasi.
 ConceptNet 5.5: An open multilingual graph of general knowledge.
 In AAAI, pages 4444–4451, 2017.
 Piotr Bojanowski, Edouard Grave, Armand Joulin, and Tomas Mikolov.
 Enriching word vectors with subword information. arXiv preprint arXiv:1607.04606, 2016.

 ## Organizers